ragnard/redis-clojure/README.markdown

 To run tests:

-    ant -Dclojure.jar=/path/to/clojure.jar -Dclojure-contrib.jar=/path/to/clojure-contrib.jar test
+    ant -Dclojure.jar=/path/to/clojure.jar test

 *Note* you need to have `redis-server` running first.

 ## Using

-To use redis-clojure in your application, simply make sure either `redis-clojure.jar` or the contents of the `src/` directory is on your classpath.
+To use redis-clojure in your application, simply make sure either `redis-clojure.jar` or the contents of the `src/main/clojure` directory is on your classpath.

-This can be accomplished like so:

-    (add-classpath "file:///path/to/redis-clojure.jar")

 ## Examples